-Aplastic anemia is a normocytic, normochromic anemia that develops as a result of a loss of precursor cells in the bone marrow.
+The physician finds it probably challenging to treat aplastic anemia, which is a normocytic, normochromic anemia that probably develops as a result of a loss of precursor cells in the bone marrow.

-Among the various forms of anemias this is quite rare.
-It occurs as two major forms, the more common defect of all the cell precursors (affecting white blood cell, thrombocyte and red blood cell production); the other less common form affects only RBC production (=erythroblastopenia).
-50% of the cases are without any known causes (=idiopathic aplastic anemia), the others are due to genetic factors (below) or secondary to a variety of causes, chemicals (benzene, inorganic arsenic), radiation or medication (the antibiotic chloramphenicol, non steroidal anti-inflammatories used for arthritis, anticonvulsants, gold salts, penicillamine etc.).
-It is thought that some people are born with a selective hypersensitivity of the bone marrow to some of these causes.
+Among the various forms of anemias this form of anemia seems to probably be quite rare to have.
+It occurs as two major forms, first of all the more common defect of all the cell precursors (affecting white blood cell, thrombocyte and red blood cell production); furthermore, the other less common form affects only RBC production (=erythroblastopenia).
+50% of the cases are without any known causes (=idiopathic aplastic anemia), the others are probably due to genetic factors (below) or secondary to a variety of causes, chemicals (benzene, inorganic arsenic), radiation or medication (the antibiotic chloramphenicol, non steroidal anti-inflammatories used for arthritis, anticonvulsants, gold salts, penicillamine etc.).
+To clarify, it seems that some people are born with a selective hypersensitivity regarding their bone marrow to some of these causes.

 Two congenital forms of aplastic anemia are sometimes encountered, which belong to the rare blood diseases.

-1. Fanconi anemia: This genetic syndrome combines aplastic anemia with bone deformities, hypogonadism, small head size (microcephaly), 80% café-au-lait spots (skin pigmentations) and others.
+Another genetic syndrome, Fanconi anemia combines aplastic anemia with bone deformities, hypogonadism, small head size (microcephaly), 80% café-au-lait spots (skin pigmentations) and others.

-It may go undetected until the child gets an infection or an inflammatory condition at which time the blood tests reveal the aplastic anemia (a combination of low white blood cells, thrombocytopenia and anemia).
-When the acute precipitating condition has recovered, the blood tests normalize, although the bone marrow still shows a reduction of the precursor cells.
+It may go undetected until the child gets an infection or an inflammatory condition at which time the blood tests certainly reveal the other rare blood diseases, aplastic anemia (a combination of low white blood cells, thrombocytopenia and anemia).
+When the acute precipitating condition has recovered, the blood tests normalize, although the bone marrow most noteworthy still shows a reduction of the precursor cells.

-This infusion is given on 10 consecutive days and combined with high corticosteroid doses starting on day 7 to 10 and given for 10 days.
-About 50% of cases will respond to this; the treatment failures are treated with cyclosporine and about 50% of these will respond again.
-Combined cyclosporine and anti thymocyte globulin is effective as well.
-Sometimes cytokines are used by the hematologist (erythropoietin to stimulate RBC precursors, colony-stimulating factor to stimulate granulocyte growth etc.).
-When all else fails, the final option would be a bone marrow or stem cell transplant.
-The problem for this is that it has to be histocompatibility-antigen (HLA) matched.
-The best tissue match is from identical twins, or from an HLA matched sibling.
-Some patients have a thymus tumor that produces autoimmune antibodies.
-These patients tend to get a pure RBC aplasia and respond usually well to the surgical removal of this tumor (=thymectomy).
-Otherwise patients with a pure RBC aplasia of no identifiable cause will respond to immune suppressants like cyclosporine, prednisone or cyclophosphamide.
+Certainly, when all else fails, the final option is a bone marrow or stem cell transplant.
+But most noteworthy, the problem with this is that it has to be histocompatibility-antigen (HLA) matched.
+First of all, the best tissue match is from identical twins, or from an HLA matched sibling.
+Furthermore, some patients have a thymus tumor that produces autoimmune antibodies.
+These patients tend to get a pure RBC aplasia.
+They almost always respond well to the surgical removal of this tumor (=thymectomy).
+In other words, many patients with a pure RBC aplasia of no identifiable cause will respond to immune suppressants.
+For the reason I explained above they consists of cyclosporine, prednisone or cyclophosphamide.

 1. Merck Manual (Home edition): Anemia